Plank theorems and their applications: a survey: Tarski's plank problem

 where the last equality is justified by the fact that $h_{kk}=1$.
 Dividing by $4w_k$ and reorganizing, we obtain

 \end{proof}

+We could ask that the inequality in Bang's lemma be strict by using a compactness argument (that is, by slightly modifying the width of our planks if we want to work with open ones).
+This general argument implies that in plank theorems, we could equivalently work with closed or open planks, and it is explained further in the paragraph following \cref{thm Ball}.

-We are now ready to prove \cref{Lem2Bang}. \begin{proof}[Proof of \cref{Lem2Bang}] Fix $1\leq k\leq n$ and let $p_k$ be a midpoint of $P_k$ (that is, a point that belongs to one of the hyperplanes going through the center of $P_k$).
-Note that if $z$ belongs to one of the hyperplanes supporting $P_k$, then $\abs{\inner{z-p_k}{u_k}}=a_k^2$.
-Such points being ``extremal'', and knowing from \cref{rem1} that a hyperplane can be defined as $\{x\in\R^d : \inner{x}{b}=\alpha\}$ for some nonzero $b\in \R^d$ and $\alpha\in\R$, we see that $P_k$ is given explicitly by
+We are now ready to prove \cref{Lem2Bang}. \begin{proof}[Proof of \cref{Lem2Bang}] Fix $1\leq k\leq n$ and let $p_k$ be a point of the middle (or central) hyperplane of $P_k$.
+Note that if $z$ belongs to one of the boundary hyperplanes of $P_k$, then $\abs{\inner{z-p_k}{u_k}}=a_k^2$, so that $P_k$ is given explicitly by